 BLOG Alice VernonNWR Issue 110

-is a PhD candidate in Creative Writing at Aberystwyth University and a New Welsh Review blogger-in-residence.
+is a PhD student at Aberystwyth University and is in the second year of a blogging residency at New Welsh Review.

 previous blog: Hay Festival – Winter Weekend

 next blog: Touch Blue Touch Yellow Chapter Arts Centre